Seyid19/Battleship/README.md

 It is a battleship game made in java.
 It uses drag and drop for placing and moving ships.
-The size of the grid, and the size and amount of ships that can be placed are all fully customizable via the main menu.
+With right click user can choose vertical or horizontal placing.The size of the grid, and the size and amount of ships that can be placed are all fully customizable via the main menu.